larsks/rhel-osp-upgrade-docs/final-package-upgrade.md

 ## Final package upgrade

-After completing all of your service upgrades, you must perform a complete package upgrade on all of your systems:
+After completing all of your individual service upgrades, you must perform a complete package upgrade on all of your systems:

     # yum upgrade